Best Season for Reseeding a Lawn: A UK Guide

 How to Reseed Your Lawn Step by Step

-Mow and Clear – Cut the lawn short and rake away clippings, moss, and debris.
+1. Mowing and Clear – Cut the lawn short by mowing and rake away clippings, moss, and debris.

-Loosen the Soil – Use a rake or garden fork to lightly scarify and break up compacted soil.
+2. Loosen the Soil – Use a rake or garden fork to lightly rake and break up compacted ground, ensuring the soil surface is loose for better seed-to-soil contact.

-Top Dress – Lightly cover seeds with topsoil or compost to protect them from birds and wind.
+1. Top Dress – On a dry day, lightly cover seeds with topsoil or compost to protect them from birds and wind and to improve the effectiveness of the top dressing.

 Tips for Successful Reseeding